How to Choose Delayed Egress Hardware

 Must Otherwise Comply

-The important idea to take away from this is:
+The MOST important take away from this is:

 If you want to install delayed egress, consult your local AHJ.